Questions? Call or text anytime ๐Ÿ“ž 818-446-9627

 Steps:

 Real-world example: Your toddler intentionally throws food on the floor for the third time, looking right at you.
-You feel a surge of anger and the urge to grab them and yell.
+You feel a surge of anger and the urge to raise your voice.

 Check the Facts

 Anger is often fueled by our interpretations of events, not the events themselves.
-Check the Facts helps you separate interpretations from objective reality, dramatically reducing anger's intensity.
+Check the Facts helps you separate interpretations from objective reality.

 Steps:

-By checking facts, you can see that your anger is based on interpretation, not reality.
-This allows the emotion to decrease, and you can approach the situation with curiosity ("Was traffic really that bad?") instead of accusation.
+By checking facts, you can see that your anger is often based on interpretation, not reality.
+This allows the emotion to decrease, and you can approach the situation more effectively.

 PLEASE Skills: Building Your Foundation

 PLEASE is daily practice for building physiological strength that makes you less vulnerable to intense negative emotions.
-It directly addresses the biological drivers of postpartum rage:
+It directly addresses the biological factors that amplify postpartum rage:

-Treat Physical Illness: Stay on top of health issues.
-Pain and illness lower your stress resilience.
+• Treat Physical Illness: Stay on top of health issues.
+Pain and illness lower your stress resilience dramatically.

-Balanced Eating: Avoid high-sugar, processed foods that cause energy crashes.
-Focus on nutritious foods that support stable mood.
+• Balanced Eating: Avoid high-sugar, processed foods that cause energy crashes.
+Nutritious food supports stable mood.

-Avoid Mood-Altering Drugs: Be mindful of alcohol or other substances that can worsen mood swings.
+• Avoid Mood-Altering Drugs: Be mindful of alcohol or other substances that worsen mood swings.

-Get Exercise: Even a 15-minute walk with the baby can significantly improve mood and stress management.
+• Get Exercise: Even a 15-minute walk with the baby significantly improves mood and stress management.

 Much of the resentment fueling postpartum rage stems from feeling unheard, unsupported, and taken for granted.
-Interpersonal Effectiveness provides clear, structured ways to communicate needs, set boundaries, and navigate conflict—reducing anger triggers.
+Interpersonal Effectiveness provides clear frameworks for communicating needs and setting limits in ways that protect both the relationship and your self-respect.

 The DEAR MAN Script

-DEAR MAN maximizes your chances of getting what you need while maintaining relationships:
+DEAR MAN maximizes your chances of getting what you need while maintaining the relationship:

 Describe: Stick to objective facts.
 "The baby has woken up three times each night this week, and I've handled all wake-ups."